-Background and Intent: Locations outside of the corporate boundaries of the City of Bloomington may someday be incorporated into the City.
+Background and Intent: Locations outside of the corporate

+boundaries of the City of Bloomington may someday be incorporated into the City.
 While the City has no regulatory control over their land use and development, opportunities to evaluate unincorporated areas should be explored.
 These evaluations must follow mandated State procedures and should be carefully vetted in order to enhance and maintain fiscal responsibility.
 However, the evaluation process may consider other factors that support the Vision Statement objectives and/or outcomes identified within this Plan.

 Once any areas are annexed into the City by ordinance, a separate process will evaluate and assign land use and City zoning districts as close to their existing land use and zoning designations as possible, or create new ones where necessary.
-The recently adopted Monroe County Urbanizing Area Plan will provide valuable guidance as part of this process, and close coordination with County officials and other interested parties should be pursued.
+The recently adopted Monroe County Urbanizing Plan will provide valuable guidance as part of this process, and close coordination with County officials and other interested parties should be pursued.

-downtown character map 99 monroe county home sales (2011-2016) 100 chapter 1 community services programs chart 102 chapter 2 culture & identity programs chart 106 chapter 3 environment programs chart 108 chapter 4 downtown programs chart 112 chapter 5 housing & neighborhoods programs chart 116 chapter 6 transportation programs chart 118
+downtown character map 93 monroe county home sales (2011-2016) 94 chapter 1 community services programs chart 98 chapter 2 culture & identity programs chart 102 chapter 3 environment programs chart 104 chapter 4 downtown programs chart 108 chapter 5 housing & neighborhoods programs chart 110 chapter 6 transportation programs chart 112 ource: Indiana Business Research Center, using data from the Indiana Association of Realtors, September 2016

-Monroe County Home Sales (January 2011-September 2016)
+Monroe County Home Sales since January 2011